AlonCang/Local/DarkestDark/Daily Report.md

 Saturday 20/06/2020:
 =====================
 1. WISDOM:
 	- When having trouble planning a function.
-Explain it to a human stpe by step and there you have it.
+Explain it to a human step by step and there you have it.
 	- PIPELINE: A code that transfers outputs to inputs without looping the "Main" function.
 	- If you have a code that works, then make SURE its included in a commit.
 Then start a new branch where you can fuck around.